LIAAD/tls-covid19/README.md

 |  LOC  |   290  |    54  |
 |  KW   |   135   |    11   |

 WordClouds EN/PT:

 ![Word Clouds](img/wc_en-pt_merged.png?raw=true "English and portuguese word clouds")

+## Use Cases

+The TLS-Covid19 allows one to see the evolution of a topic over time and to compare what is being said about a certain topic by different news outlets.

+One can also look at keywords, part-of-speech tags, entities or events to see how things have changed over time.

+As is common with most of the datasets of this kind, one can also look at collocates.
+A few examples might be: keywords that were common in the same time-period, words that appear near covid-19 in different time-periods, entites, events, nouns or verbs that were more common at the beginning of the pandemics than in December 2020.

+Finally, one can also create a sub-set of the dataset based on the publication date, the source, the country, etc.

 ## Publication